-- single parent clients in the Project Self Sufficiency program
+single parent clients in the Project Self Sufficiency program

-- high school graduates who are part of the El Viento Foundation program
+- high school graduates who are part of the Scholars’ Hope Foundation program

-Our programs also provide scholarships for children participating in the Huntington Beach Junior Lifeguard Program and students in the Therapeutic Riding Center program.
+Our programs also provide scholarships for children participating in the Therapeutic Riding Center program.

-So far in 2016, over $130,000 in scholarships have been awarded to college bound students, Jr Lifeguard participants and Therapeutic Riding Center students.
-Our partnerships with the below organizations have made it possible for us to ensure that the best candidates receive scholarships and have the opportunity to achieve their dreams.
+So far in 2018, over $160,000 in scholarships have been awarded to college bound students, and Therapeutic Riding Center students.
+Our partnerships with the organizations listed below have made it possible for us to ensure that the best candidates receive scholarships and have the opportunity to achieve their dreams.

 - Golden West College